adammurdoch/model-experiments/README.md

             }
         }

-        // Common settings for all native targets native {
+        // Additional settings for all native targets native {
             dependencies { }
         }

-        // Common settings for all macOS targets macos {
+        // Additional settings for all macOS targets macos {
             dependencies { }
         }

-        // Common settings for all JVM targets jvm {
+        // Additional settings for all JVM targets jvm {
             dependencies { }
         }

-        // Settings for Java 21
+        // Additional settings for Java 21
         jvm(21) {
-            // Settings for Java 21
+            dependencies { }
         }

         // No additional configuration for the other targets